 The frequency of condom use question in the "before" period from our self-administered survey (as discussed in Section 6), provides a snapshot of PrEP users' HIV risk-profile before going on PrEP.
 In the "before" period, 56.2% of PrEP users stated that they used condoms "always" or "most of the time".
 In other words, the majority of PrEP users were of low HIV risk before going on PrEP.
-Indeed, the medical literature reports low take-up of PrEP among some high HIV risk individuals, such as gay Black and Hispanic men28 (Ya-lin et al., 2018).
-For these, reductions in HIV infections due to PrEP, will be minimal.
-But, 55.55% of these
+Indeed, the public health literature reports low take-up of PrEP among some high HIV risk individuals, such as gay Black and Hispanic men (Ya-lin et al.,